spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/glue/marketplace-return-management-feature-integration.md

 ---
 title: Glue API - Marketplace return management feature integration
 last_updated: Apr 8, 2021
-description: This document describes the process how to integrate the Marketplace return management API feature into a Spryker project.
+description: This document describes the process how to integrate the Marketplace Return Management API feature into a Spryker project.
 ---

-This document describes how to integrate the [Marketplace return management API]({https://github.com/spryker-feature/marketplace-return-management}) feature into a Spryker project.
+This document describes how to integrate the [Marketplace Return Management API](https://github.com/spryker-feature/marketplace-return-management) feature into a Spryker project.

 ## Install feature core